Finnish PM says no need to break up coalition after nationalist split

-HELSINKI Finland's centre-right coalition government can continue operating without break-up following the split the nationalist Finns Party, Prime Minister Juha Sipila said on Tuesday.
+HELSINKI (Reuters) - Finland's centre-right coalition government can continue operating without break-up following the split the nationalist Finns Party, Prime Minister Juha Sipila said on Tuesday.

 "We have a new situation... the conclusion is that we can continue with... the same government programme and I will propose this to parliamentary groups this evening," Sipila told reporters.